trychlos/pwix-modal/README.md

         Reserve this use to dedicated less-than-MD devices.

+    - `mdMoveTop`

+        Whether the modal should be moved vertically.

+        The value must be specified in pixel units, and can be negative (up-move to up) or positive (down-move).

     - `mdSizeKey`

         The string name of the `localStorage` item which will record the last used width and height.